kdr276/PUI2016_kdr276/HW1_kdr276/README.md

 ## Assignment One - Finishing Lab:

-Worked with Matt Sloane to complete the fork neighbor's repo exercise from his gittest_ms9548 repository Worked with Will Xia to complete the fork neigbor's repo exercise from his gittest_wbx200 repository'
+Worked with Matt Sloane to complete the fork neighbor's repo exercise from his gittest_ms9548 repository

+Worked with Will Xia to complete the fork neigbor's repo exercise from his gittest_wbx200 repository

 ##Assignment Two - Setting Up the Environment: